- Trevor Bramwell, ICT Project Manager, Viridor Waste Management

 - Darren Schell, Associate Executive Director of IT Services, University of Lethbridge

-- Resources are over-allocated, but you lack statistical evidence because of incomplete estimates, allocations, and very little accurate data.
+- As a result, project quality and timelines suffer, and service delivery lags.
+Your staff are overallocated, but you lack statistical evidence because of incomplete estimates, allocations, and very little accurate data.

 Impact and Result